wordlift/docs/docs/agent-wordlift/workflows/analyzing-query-match.md

 # Search Intent Match

 This workflow is designed to help us **align our content with the intended search query** to ensure maximum relevance and engagement from our target audience.
-By understanding and (matching the search intent)[https://wordlift.io/blog/en/search-intent-optimization/], we can create content that not only ranks well but also satisfies the user's informational needs.
+By understanding and [matching the search intent](https://wordlift.io/blog/en/search-intent-optimization/), we can create content that not only ranks well but also satisfies the user's informational needs.

 ## Here are the steps:

 To ensure your webpage aligns perfectly with the intended search query, follow this streamlined workflow:

-1. Identify the Core Query and Intent: Start by pinpointing the exact query you aim to target.
+## 1. Identify the Core Query and Intent

+Start by pinpointing the exact query you aim to target.
 Understand the intent behind the search - is it informational, navigational, transactional, or investigational?
 You can try a prompt like the one below:

 ```md
 analyze the SEO score for the keyword 'Future-Proof Your Content From Google Core Updates' in relation to the content on 'https://wordlift.io/blog/en/google-core-update-ai-interview/' the intent is to gain information on how to improve existing content.